Professional Development - Canine

 Policy on Eligibility for registering for ARD courses

-Only Registered Physiotherapists who are licenced in Canada are eligible to complete the ARD Canine and Equine series of courses.
-(International Physiotherapists interested in taking the courses that are visiting and are licenced in their country of residence can apply for special permission to take the courses).
+Physiotherapists who are licensed in Canada or retired are eligible to complete the ARD Canine and Equine diploma series of courses.
+(Internationally trained physiotherapists interested in taking the courses can apply for special permission to take the courses).

-Students in their final year of a recognized Physiotherapy Program may complete the ARD Independent Home Study course (Introduction to the Canine Patient) only.
-The students have to graduate and register as a physiotherapist in Canada before participating in the Introduction to and Advanced Canine Rehabilitation courses.
+- Students in their final year of a recognized Physiotherapy Program may complete the ARD Independent Home Study course (Introduction to the Canine Patient or Introduction to the Equine Patient) only.
+The students have to graduate and register as a physiotherapist in Canada before participating in the Introduction to and Advanced Canine or Equine Rehabilitation courses.

 Policy on ARD course discounts